Advanced-Computer-Lab-2022/KIMOS/README.md

-### PATCH adds the followup conversation to the system
+### PATCH adds the follow-up conversation to the system
 ```http
   PATCH /users/report
 ```